benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 10 27
+Working on the dynamic template layout.
+Lots of files to keep track of and getting into CRUD and creating forms.

 # 10 25
 Reviewed the GET command and figured out an idea for how I could implement this new method into a projects demonstating my mastery of the concept.